Palisades Fire: Structures destroyed

-Celebrities affected
+Notable people affected

-Numerous celebrities lost homes in the fire, including Eric Braeden, Jeff Bridges, Adam Brody and Leighton Meester, Patrick Bruel, Michael Connelly, Barbara Corcoran, Denise Crosby, Billy Crystal, KCRW radio host Chris Douridas, Cary Elwes, Max Emerson, Anna Faris, Mel Gibson, John Goodman, Jennifer Grey, Ed Harris and Amy Madigan, Paris Hilton, Anthony Hopkins, Bobby Jenks, Tina Knowles, Jhené Aiko, Ricki Lake, Larry LaLonde, Eugene Levy, Tiffany Michelle, Heidi Montag and Spencer Pratt, Rosie O'Donnell, Eric Christian Olsen and Sarah Wright Olsen, JJ Redick, Melissa Rivers, Cobie Smulders and Taran Killam, Candy Spelling, Miles Teller, Milo Ventimiglia and Diane Warren.
-The home that Bill Hader purchased in 2019 survived the fire, as did the homes of celebrities Conan O'Brien, Jennie Garth, James Woods, Molly Sims, Jamie Lee Curtis, Tom Hanks and Rita Wilson, Stevie Nicks, Hilary Duff, and Jennifer Garner.
+Numerous people lost homes in the fire, including Eric Braeden, Jeff Bridges, Adam Brody and Leighton Meester, Patrick Bruel, Michael Connelly, Barbara Corcoran, Denise Crosby, Billy Crystal, KCRW radio host Chris Douridas, Cary Elwes, Max Emerson, Anna Faris, Mel Gibson, John Goodman, Jennifer Grey, Julia Louis-Dreyfus, Ed Harris and Amy Madigan, Paris Hilton, Anthony Hopkins, Bobby Jenks, Tina Knowles, Jhené Aiko, Ricki Lake, Larry LaLonde, Eugene Levy, Tiffany Michelle, Heidi Montag and Spencer Pratt, Rosie O'Donnell, Eric Christian Olsen and Sarah Wright Olsen, JJ Redick, Melissa Rivers, Daniel Shemtob, Cobie Smulders and Taran Killam, Candy Spelling, Miles Teller, Milo Ventimiglia, and Diane Warren.

 On NBC News Daily, actor Steve Guttenberg related his experiences trying to get to his house.
 He advised the public to leave car keys with the cars so they can be moved to make way for fire trucks.
 He and others volunteered in helping first responders.
 Gary Hall Jr. lost his home and all of his Olympic medals in the fire; a few days after, Thomas Bach, the president of the International Olympic Committee, announced that he would be provided with replica medals to replace them.

 Other effects

-The Los Angeles premieres of Wolf Man, One of Them Days and Unstoppable were canceled due to the fire.
 The property damage caused by the fire resulted in vast liabilities for home insurance companies.
 In particular, due to other insurers pulling out of the region, the California FAIR Plan had approximately $6 billion of exposure in the area covered by the Palisades Fire as of January 8, 2025.
 Air tankers dropped thousands of gallons of red flame retardant in the hills around Los Angeles as firefighters attempted to limit the devastation from multiple wildfires.
+The events canceled or impacted by the fire included the Los Angeles premieres of the films Wolf Man, One of Them Days and Unstoppable.